skeswa/denim/README.md

 #### Operators

-Esper features the "usual suspects" for a C-family language:
+Denim features the "usual suspects" for a C-family language:

 - `&&`, `||`, `==`, and `!=`\
   Logical comparison operators work the way that you think they do.
 One thing to